 Serial Bus #1 Error

 The CMU shall cause a FSA when a Type 67, Type 81, or a Type 83 frame has not been received from the ATC for greater than 600 milliseconds.
 The first and second failures in a 24-hour period shall be a NFSA.
-The third failure in a 24-hour period shall be a LFSA-R. If a CMU Power Fail resets the LFSA-R, the SB#1 timeout count shall be reset to 2 such that the next SB#1 timeout results in a LFSA-R.
+The third failure in a 24-hour period shall be a LFSA-R. If a CMU Power Fail resets the LFSA-R, the SB#1 timeout count shall be reset to 2 such that the next SB#1 timeout results in a LFSA-R. At least one of the frames must be received every 100 milliseconds for 10 consecutive 100 millsecond periods to recover from the fault.

 An SB#1 timeout failure during the programmed minimum flash time or during a CMU power failure shall not cause a FSA.
 The SB#1 timeout function shall be disabled if the SB#1 DISABLE input is at a True (Low) state.
 The SB#1 DISABLE input shall be True when the voltage is less than 8 VDC.
 The SB#1 DISABLE input shall be False when the voltage is greater than 16 VDC.
 The SB#1 DISABLE input shall be referenced to VDC GROUND.